What is Traditional Chinese Medicine?

 Traditional Acupuncturists train for a minimum of 2-3 years to understand the subtle diagnostic techniques that have been developed and refined for centuries in TCM.
 They view the body as a whole with mental, emotional and physical symptoms seen as dependant upon each other.
-This is where TCM excels, symptoms that may be seemingly unrelated in Western Medicine can be explained in TCM.
+TCM excels at explaining how symptoms that may seem completely unrelated in Western Medicine can be interrelated.

 TCM is one of the original forms of "Functional Medicine".
-It aims to not only relieve the symptoms but to also treat the root cause of disease/disharmony within the body.
+It aims to not only relieve the symptoms but to also treat the root cause of disease or disharmony within the body.
 Therefore the fundamental aim of acupuncture is to restore balance to the whole body.

 How Does Acupuncture Work?

 All processes within the body require an energetic input in order for them to happen, whether it be thermal, kinetic, bio-chemical or electrical.
 Illness & pain occur when this vital energy cannot flow freely within the body, resulting in either too much or too little energy in the wrong place at the wrong time.

 There can be many reasons for this with the most common being emotional trauma, stress, poor nutrition, infection, muscle tightness or physical injury.